jhoerr/cloudmesh-manual/docs-source/source/configuration/configuration.rst

 General Service Attributes
 -------------------

 Each cloudmesh service must have an attribute ``cm`` with the following fields. if an attribute contains the value TBD it need sto be updated.
 YOu only have to update the providers you like to use, you can delete the other if you like.

 cm
 ~~

 In the ``cm` portion we define elementary information that identifies the service.
 This includes The following information

 active

     if set to Tru, this cloud is going to be used in cloudmesh, if it is set to False it is not activated.
 This has the advantage that you do not have to remove the service from the yaml file if you do not use it

 heading

     This field is currently not used, but in future releases this field will be use in table or GUIs to be printed when list functions are used

 label

     This field is typically the same as the entry under which the cloud service is filed.
 IN our case it is aws.
 It is a convenient abbreviation that can be used in your programs.

 kind

     This field is the most important field that identified what kind of service your cloud is and it will determine based on its name how to interact with the service.

     For compute services the following kinds are valid: ``aws``, ``azure``, ``google``, ``openstack``

     For storage services the following kinds are valid: ``aws``, ``azure``, ``google``, ``openstack``, ``box``

 host

-    This field is used to identif wheer to find information aboout the service provider
+    This field is used to identify where to find information about the service provider

 service

     The type of service. valid values are ``compute``, ``storage``.

 ::